Business Term Loans

 Rates, Loan Sizes, and Terms for Veteran Business Loans

-Rates for veteran business loans range from prime plus 2.75% on the most favorable SBA 7(a) terms all the way to 14% or higher through CDFI and alternative lenders, depending on your credit profile, loan size, and time in business.
-The Veterans Advantage fee waiver is a one-time closing cost benefit, not a rate reduction.
+Your credit profile, loan size, and time in business affect rates.
+The Veterans Advantage fee waiver is a one-time closing benefit, not a rate reduction.

 SBA Rate Structure for Veterans

-With the federal funds rate environment in 2026, prime sits around 7.5%, putting a standard SBA 7(a) rate for a veteran-owned business in the 10% to 11% range.
-That's competitive compared to conventional bank rates and significantly better than most alternative lenders.
+With the federal funds rate around 7.5% in 2026, standard SBA 7(a) rates work out well.
+A typical veteran-owned business rate sits in the 10% to 11% range.

 CDFI Rates for Veteran Entrepreneurs